cornernote/yii-audit-module/README.md

 In addition the following are required:
 * [YiiStrap](http://www.getyiistrap.com) for the interface elements.
 Please follow their Getting Started giude to setup the aliases and components for your application.

+**Please Note**: All requirements are automatically downloaded into the correct location when using composer.
+There is no need to download additional files or set paths to third party files.

 ## Installation